Volunteer

 The Seattle Animal Shelter strives to have an enjoyable, innovative, and organized volunteer program that benefits the animals and animal-lovers of Seattle.
 Volunteers work 365 days a year and we are grateful for their dedication.
 To volunteer at the shelter, volunteers must:

-- Have previous experience handling large dogs if applying for a dog handling program (like Dog Walking, Get Fit with Fido).
+• Previous experience handling large dogs is desirable but not required for dog handling programs (like Dog Walking, Get Fit with Fido).

 We receive a high volume of applications and have limited openings.
 You are more likely to get a volunteer shift if you have experience with those animals and have weekday availabillity.